 - Plan a Communication Schedule

-Working remotely means that you will have to plan time in to communicate with all relevant parties.
+Working remotely means that you will have to plan time to communicate with all relevant parties.
 It’s not easy to check in with many people if you’re all working from different locations.
-A communication schedule can help everybody to remain on the same page and ensure nothing is missed.
+A communication schedule or using a meeting note app can help everybody to remain on the same page and ensure nothing is missed.

 This could be a set time every day when every team member sends an email to update anything.
 It could be scheduling in a video call once a week with everyone to catch up.
 Whatever works for your business, as long as everyone is staying in touch.

 - Equipment is Key

 Outside of a workplace environment, employees need to make sure that they have everything they need to do their job from where they will be working.
 This means equipment they can rely on and which always maintains a dependable connection.
 Therefore areas of technology such as smartphones, computers, or tablets which run smoothly will be an advantage, as will strong remote connection capabilities like using a secure VPN.

 - Take Advantage of Meet Ups From Time to Time

 Working remotely doesn’t mean that you never have to see others in person.
 Regular meet-ups can be very helpful for efficiency, communication, and discussing of ideas.
 You could rent a temporary private office space, like with Office Evolution, to hold a team meeting, or if you need a set amount of time to work in an office environment with others within your business before you return to remote working.
 To keep your meetings on track, it’s best practice to use a team meeting agenda that your whole team can access.

 There should be set instructions regarding what remote workers should do in any event.
 If problems arise, employees need to know what the procedure is, such as who they should contact and whether they should email or telephone, for example.

 The structure is key, and you don’t want remote workers to be left stuck and uncertain if they encounter a problem and cannot contact those in charge for assistance.